YihanWangAstro/SpaceHubWeb/websrc/webpages/particle_manip.md

 @tableofcontents

-@section particle Use the Particle System.
+@section particle Use the Particle System
 By default, SpaceHub provides you a particle type to create initial conditions.
 The default type provides you,

 - @bflabel{mass} The mass of particle.